codingcodax/notes/learn/english/plural-nouns.md

 | sheep    |     |
 | species  |     |

-11. There are also some nouns that exists only in their plural form:
+11. There are also some nouns that exist only in their plural form:
 | plural   |     |
 | -------- | --- |
 | clothes  |     |